parsiya/Octopress-Blog/source/_posts/2015-11-14-intro-to-dot-net-remoting-for-hackers.markdown

 It should be noted that channel properties and registration could also be done in executables' config files.
 Please refer to [Format for .NET Remoting Configuration Files][channelconfig] for more information.

-I also have to reiterate that **this is decprecated technology** and it should not be used for new applications.
+I also have to reiterate that **this is deprecated technology** and it should not be used for new applications.
 But if you are stuck with legacy code and want to fix it, please read on.

 Start here for MSDN articles on this topic: [Security in Remoting][security-in-remoting].